Week of January 17, 2022

-They’ll discuss and explore how philanthropy can work toward achieving greater racial equity.
+They discussed and explored how philanthropy can work toward achieving greater racial equity.

 About Our Support of MLK Jr. Day